geniusforapp/fancyDialog/README.md

 # Whats new
+ * fix crash bug on home button pressed and back button
  * fix visibility for text view
  * downgrade the min sdk to 15
  * upgrade the support library